JuliaEarth/GeoStats.jl/docs/src/contributing/solvers.md

 ```@example randsolver
 using GeoStats

-# simulate on a regular grid
+# simulate on a Cartesian grid
 sdomain = CartesianGrid(100, 100)

 # the problem to be solved